-While I was perusing the grass fed beef looking for the best bones to make my next batch of bone broth, who did I see in the organic beef section?
+While I was perusing the grass-fed beef looking for the best bones to make my next batch of bone broth, who did I see in the organic beef section?
 The very same woman who was in the library.
-As I looked up and saw her looking at me (in my mind I just knew she was going to say something less than complimentary about my hair), I asked, “Weren’t you just in the library?”
+As I looked up and saw her looking at me (in my mind I just knew she was going to say something less than complimentary about my natural hair), I asked, “Weren’t you just in the library?”
 I smiled and she smiled too.

 Her reply was, “I was going to ask you the same question.
 I was just looking at your hair…(here it comes)…and admiring it.”
 HUH???
 Did I hear that right?
 I guess the look on my face gave me away.
 She went on further to say that she loved the way my twists looked and complimented me on the thickness, health and appearance of my hair.

 She then asked where did I go to get my hair done.
 I smiled in shock and disbelief and told her I did it myself.
 I had just washed my hair and this is the way it looks when I don’t comb it out.

 She went on even further and said she wished she had hair like mine.
 She wanted to wear her hair as I did, but her natural hair was too thin.
 She finished off by saying, “You must get a lot of compliments on your hair.”
 I answered honestly and said, “You’re my first compliment.”
 We both smiled.
 She told me that I’ll be getting a lot of compliments on my hair.
 I thanked her and went on my way.

 Honestly speaking, the only compliments I received for my natural hair was from my daughter, but she’s the one pushing me to let my hair grow.
 My husband also complimented my hair, but he really doesn’t care if my hair is short or long.
 He goes along with the program.
 The woman in the grocery store did much to boost my confidence in wearing my hair naturally.
 She was the right age and right ethnicity for me to actually hear her compliment and believe it to be sincere.